Content

 4.

-Apply principles of contemplative practice to discernment in life choices and reflective practice in spiritual direction or soul care.
+Apply principles of contemplative practice to reflective practice in spiritual direction and soul care for self and others.

 5.

-Analyse how one’s theological underpinnings influence contemplative living
+Analyse how particular theological commitments influence and inform living contemplatively.

 Unit sequence